The V Programming Language 0.4 beta

 github.com/vlang/ui

-Volt, a 300 KB Slack client built with V and V UI:
+Volt, a 3 MB Slack/Discord client built with V and V UI:

 Easy cross compilation